We are glad to deliver the latest Android 10 1.0.0 release for all our i.MX8M-based Nitrogen platforms:

 fastboot from a Windows Host PC, see following blog post to learn how:

-Once the OS is flashed into the eMMC, make sure to update U-Boot:
+Once the OS is flashed, make sure to update U-Boot:

 => run upgradeu